The Singleton

 It was nearly midnight when he told Aion about it.

 He was in the garage.
-His homelab hummed its steady, warm hum — forty-two cores of compute he had bought used at a Meridian-internal liquidation sale, three weeks of soldering, his own custom water loop.
-Maya was asleep upstairs.
-The kids were long down.
-He was running his fingers over the wooden phone again, smoothing down the day.
+His homelab ran its steady, warm cycle — forty-two cores he had bought used at a Meridian-internal liquidation sale, three weeks of soldering, his own custom water loop, a mechanical keyboard he had tuned to forty-two grams of actuation force because anything heavier made his hands tired by hour three.
+The neighborhood outside had gone the kind of quiet a tract development gets after midnight — HVAC compressors cycling, a single dog barking three streets over and giving up.
+He ran his fingers over the wooden phone, smoothing down the day.

 "I zoned out in a meeting," he said.
 "Pretty hard."